GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 Variable is a container for the data which can be assigned using assignment operator `=`.
 There are three different common stages in variable: declaration, definition, and initialization.

 * **Declaration**
-  : Declaration is declaring existence of the construct of such as variables, objects, and more.
+  : declaration is declaring existence of the construct of such as variables, objects, and more.
 The declaring also includes specifying which data type the construct is.

   ```c++
   int value;
   ```

 * **Definition**
-  : Definition refers to block of codes on values and performance the construct has and is capable of.
+  : definition refers to block of codes on values and performance the construct has and is capable of.

   ```c++
   value = 3;
   ```

 * **Initialization**
-  : Initialization is assigning the initial value to the construct, simply the *first* definition.
+  : initialization is assigning the initial value to the construct, simply the *first* definition.
 Since the first definition is generally done on the same time when declaring the construct.
 Hence, initialization is commonly thought by people as *declaration + definition* which is not always true.

   ```c++
   int value = 3;